 The computer systems maintained by the department are reasonably secure from users disrupting system integrity, either unintentionally or deliberately.
 However, due to the nature of the department, users may require privileged access to files that would not be available to them in a production system.
 Since some of these rights might not be available to them under normal conditions, a great deal of trust must exist between users and administrators.
 It is the responsibility of the user not to abuse this trust.
-If any user is aware of a technique of breaking the security of a system or of a person who has broken security, he or she should immediately report this to the system administrators either in person or by emailing tstaff.
+If any user is aware of a technique of breaking the security of a system or of a person who has broken security, he or she should immediately report this to the system administrators either in person or by emailing TStaff.
 Failure to do so will be dealt with by appropriate disciplinary action.

 Files belonging to individuals should not be assumed to be open to general browsing, even if they are unprotected.
 It is considered an invasion of privacy to access a person's files without asking permission.

-The linux and Microsoft workstation labs are located in the first-floor auditorium in rooms 143 and 167.
-The lab hours can be found at SUNLAB and MSLAB respectivly.
+The linux and mac workstation labs are located in the first-floor auditorium in rooms 143 and 167.
+The lab hours can be found at SUNLAB and MSLAB respectively.
 During hours a consultant is on duty to handle problems and control machine usage.
 Access to the labs is controlled by this person and the department's technical staff; no one (other than authorized personnel) is permitted to unlock lab doors, and anyone finding the lab unlocked and unmonitored should report it at the 4th floor reception area immediately.

 The consumption of food and drink is prohibited in the labs.

 The Department runs a number of facilities available to a large community of users.
 Every member of this community is expected to respect the rights of others at all times.
-Displaying offensive bitmaps or engaging in disruptive behavior is not acceptable.
+Displaying offensive material or engaging in disruptive behavior is not acceptable.